JoeLantz/Getting-Cleaning-Data-Project/Code Book.md

   Step 2.)

-    features - data set containing the text name for the measures MeanStdInd - the indices for selecting only the mean() and std() measurements MeanStdIndSrt - the sorted indices set
-    totalsetMnStd - the measurement data set with only the select measuremenst
+    features - data set containing the text name for the measures meanstdind - the indices for selecting only the mean() and std() measurements totalsetmnstd - the measurement data set with only the selected measuremenst

   Step 3.)

-    totallabelTxt - the data set with the descriptive activity name totalsetMnStdAct - the measurement data set with the descriptive activity name column added
+    totallabelact - the data set with the  activity indices totalsetmnstdact - the measurement data set with the descriptive activity name column added

   Step 4.)

-    totalsetMnStdActLab - the measurement data set with the descriptive measurement name added
+    subjecttrain - the data set with the train subject 'names' (integers) subjecttest  - the data set with the test subject 'names' (integers) totalsubject - the data set of merged train and test subject 'names' totalsetmnstdactsub - the data set of merged measurement data and subject 'names'

   Step 5.)

-    SubjectTrain - data set containing the train subjects (integer) SubjectTest - data set containing the test subjects (integer) totalSubject - merge (rbind) of SubjectTrain and SubjectTest totalsetMnStdActLabSub - the measurement data set with subject column added totalsetMnStdActLabSubIntact - the measurement data set with the activity (integer) column added
-      Note: This variable is used in the logical statement for selection of a specific activity for a specific subject TidyData - the tidy data set that was built from the totalsetMnStdActLabSubIntact ActivityTxt - the string vector of the 6 activities RowNames - the string vector built to rename row names in TidyData data.frame with subject and activity
+    tidydata - the tidy data set containing the average (mean) of the subject/activity for each of the 66 std() mean() measurements